-Philodendron Moonlight is usually a tough indoor plant but might occasionally face a few challenges with pests and diseases.
-In this section, we’ll walk through how to identify and tackle the most common issues, like root rot, fungus, and pesky bugs.
+Philodendron Moonlight is usually a tough indoor plant, but might occasionally face a few challenges with pests and diseases.
+We’ll walk you through how to identify and tackle the most common issues, like root rot, fungus, and pesky bugs.

 Believe it or not, Philodendron Moonlight isn’t a pest magnet.
 However, it can still experience infestations from scale, mealybugs, thrips, and spider mites.
 To keep your plant happy and bug-free, inspect and gently wash the leaves with a damp cloth regularly.
 This simple habit can ward off most infestations.

 If you come across some stubborn pests, consider using isopropyl alcohol or biological insecticides.
 Remember to check those large, thick leaves often, and treat the plant with neem oil or insecticidal soap if you spot any uninvited guests.

 Root rot can be a real headache for Philodendron Moonlight plants.
 It usually happens when the plant is overwatered or left in soil that drains poorly.
 If you notice black, slimy roots, wilting leaves, or a swampy odor coming from your plant, it’s time to act.